-As mom to an almost 2-year-old son, I’ve come to realize that toddlers really are like Sour Patch Kids.
+As mom to an almost 2-year-old son at the time of publication, I’ve come to realize that toddlers really are like Sour Patch Kids.
 At least mine is.
 One minute, he’s smacking me and the next minute he’s hugging me – and his behavior has led to me wonder why toddlers hit in the first place.
 How did he pick up those actions, and will it ever stop?

 I try to remember that my tiny human is still trying to figure out how to navigate this big world, and he isn’t sure how to express himself.

 Still, when your toddler starts his or her version of an argument with you – seemingly out of nowhere – you’re left wondering what exactly prompted it, if it’s normal and – well, what exactly you did wrong.

 It turns out it’s totally normal, says Judith Malinowski, the clinical supervisor at Ascension Eastwood Behavioral Health in Novi.

 “Toddlers don’t have a huge vocabulary but they still want to communicate, and usually the way that they communicate is by ‘nos’ or by those types of things,” Malinowski says.
 “But hitting for them is a form of communication.
 Most of the time it’s ‘I want your attention’ or ‘I’ve got something going on,’ and they just kind of lash out.”

 But as your child struggles to find the words to explain his or her feelings, parents are left struggling to figure out how to cope.
 So what can you do?
 Here, Malinowski offers advice for families.

 Frustration, embarrassment, lack of control, sleepiness and hunger – these are some of the emotions that toddlers struggle to communicate.
 Some children could be mad that their toy isn’t working, or upset that their sibling or friend took something away from them – which ultimately results in them slapping someone.